Noordin Mohammad Top: Bombings

-Noordin and Azahari were thought to have masterminded the 2002 Makassar bombing, 2003 Marriott Hotel bombing in Jakarta, 2004 Australian Embassy bombing in Jakarta, 2004 Poso bus bombing, 2005 Bali bombings, 2005 Tentena market bombings, 2005 Palu market bombing, and 2009 JW Marriott - Ritz-Carlton bombing again in Jakarta.
+Noordin and Azahari were thought to have masterminded the Philippine consulate bombing, Jakarta Stock Exchange bombing, 2000 Christmas Eve bombings, 2002 bombings in Bali and Makassar, 2003 JW Marriott Hotel bombing in Jakarta, 2004 Australian embassy bombing in Jakarta, 2004 Poso bus bombing, 2005 Bali bombings, 2005 Tentena market bombings, 2005 Palu market bombing, and 2009 JW Marriott and Ritz-Carlton bombings again in Jakarta.

-On August 5, 2003 a suicide bomber detonated a car bomb outside the lobby of the JW Marriott Hotel in Jakarta, killing 12 people and injuring 150.
+In August 2003, a suicide bomber detonated a car bomb outside the lobby of the JW Marriott Hotel in Jakarta, killing 12 people and injuring 150.
 Jemaah Islamiyah was suspected of responsibility for the bombing.

-In July 2004 a car bomb was exploded outside the Australian embassy in Jakarta, killing several people including the suicide bomber and wounding over 140 others.
+In September 2004, a car bomb was exploded outside the Australian embassy in Jakarta, killing several people including the suicide bomber and wounding over 140 others.
 Jemaah Islamiyah with Azahari Husin and Noordin M. Top were suspected of being behind the bombing.

-On October 1, 2005 bombs were detonated in Jimbaran and Kuta in Bali.
+In October 2005, bombs were detonated in Jimbaran and Kuta in Bali.
 The bombings killed 23 people, including three bombers trained by Noordin.

 In July 2009, two suicide bombers killed seven people at the Ritz Carlton and JW Marriott hotels in Jakarta.
-Local anti-terrorism officials said that there were "strong indications" that Noordin Top was behind the attacks.
+Local anti-terrorism officials said that there were "strong indications" that Noordin M. Top was behind the attacks.

 Fugitive trail

-On July 21, 2005, Irun Hidayat was convicted of being an accessory by providing a house to Azahari Husin and Noordin Top.
+On 21 July 2005, Irun Hidayat was convicted of being an accessory by providing a house to Azahari Husin and Noordin Top.
 Mbai identified the chief suspect in the 2005 attack as Azahari Husin, who was thought to collaborate with the second suspect Noordin, whose wife was sentenced to three years in prison for harbouring him.
 Azahari Husin was later killed in a raid in November 2005.
 On 24 February 2006 the FBI added Noordin among three names to the Seeking Information – War on Terrorism list.

-On April 29, 2006 he narrowly escaped capture after his safe-house was raided by heavily armed Indonesian police in Binangun, Central Java.
+On 29 April 2006, he narrowly escaped capture after his safe-house was raided by heavily armed Indonesian police in Binangun, Central Java.
 In the altercation, Abdul Hadi and Jabir were killed.
 In June 2006 it was reported that Noordin was threatening more attacks in video tapes recovered by Indonesian authorities and police believe that he may have formed his own organization outside JI.

-On August 8, 2009 there were media reports that he had been killed during a shooting with police near Temanggung, a village in Central Java.
+On 8 August 2009, there were media reports that he had been killed during a shooting with police near Temanggung, a village in Central Java.
 Forensic testing conducted by Indonesian police however, disproved this speculation.
 A body recovered from the ambush site was instead found to be Ibrohim, a key organiser of the 2009 Jakarta bombings.